callumtilbury/callumtilbury.github.io/_posts/2021-08-30-starting-an-adventure.md

 On top of all these good fortunes, a true highlight of the stay here has been the other guests.
 Funnily enough, I have met more South Africans thus far in the UK, than people of any other nationality---including British!
 Each day our pack grows when a new guest arrives and says, "howzit guys?"
 Even my Tesco naartjies---uh, sorry, "mandarin oranges"---are from South Africa!
 Some of the guests are like me, starting studies here, while others are just passing through or returning home, but across the board, there has been a fantastic vibe.
 We have been sharing many chats and laughs outside.
 Bartering has even begun---I traded some filter coffee for some Ouma rusks (which I see as an absolute win).

 On the whole, then, I am doing well---I am staying sane.
-This blog has occupied a lot of my time, and I certainly will not have that luxury when the semester begins.
+Setting up this blog has occupied a lot of my time, and I certainly will not have that luxury when the semester begins.
 But the journey so far, albeit limited, has been great, and I hope to continue documenting it.
 I am feeling incredibly grateful and overwhelmingly blessed.

 <div class="row">
     <img class="imagecenter" src="/assets/blog/2021-08-30/staying-sane.jpg" alt="" style="width:80%">